 The only reason I say to go here first is because you may not get in as it is very small inside, if you get a seat then it’s decorated lovely and very homely.
 Don’t let this put you off though and instead aim to go early on the weekend or on a weekday when it’s more likely to be quiet.

-Cafe Hampstead is pretty new (2018) to Hampstead and was brought here to spice up the restaurant scene and is intended to bring a Tel Aviv style culture to the neighbourhood.
+Cafe Hampstead was introduced to Hampstead High Street to spice up the restaurant scene and is intended to bring a Tel Aviv style culture to the neighbourhood.
+Or so I heard.

 It’s very instagram-able inside if you know what I mean, it’s light, bright and a bit fancy looking, and as well as serving lunch and dinner, it also serves brunch.